Contact Us for a Free Consultation (213) 542-0979

 Our Los Angeles criminal defense lawyers will take a closer look at these sex crime laws below.

-You would think this is bad, but in reality, it turns out good, if someone's looking at prison time.
-Any prison sentence will actually be served in prison instead of being served in the county jail, which a lot of cases where somebody gets a prison sentence and then they end up serving in county jail.
+You would think this is bad, but it turns out good if someone's looking at prison time.
+Any prison sentence will be served instead of in the county jail; in many cases, somebody gets a prison sentence and then ends up serving in the county jail.

-The importance of this is that it is a 50% crime, whether it is county jail or prison, but right now as I make this post in 2021, people on a 50% crime in prison, a lot of times are serving 1/3 of the time.
+The importance of this is that it is a 50% crime, whether it is county jail or prison.
+Right now, as I made this post in 2021, people with a 50% crime in prison often serve only 1/3 of the time.

 Another thing you need to figure out when you're talking about pimping is that prosecutors are very nasty about this, and usually, you are going to get a prison sentence if they can prove the case against you.

-First, they're going to look at the type of pimping activity we're talking about.
-We're talking about these playboy pimps who have a lot of money, cars, cash and are very violent in relation to the women that they're pimping.
+First, prosecutors are going to look at the type of pimping activity we're talking about.
+We're talking about these playboy pimps who have a lot of money, cars, and cash and are very violent about the women that they're pimping.

-These are the ones that usually have a criminal record and they're going to be looking at the harshest sentences by the prosecutor.
-There are other individuals though who are involved with prostitutes on a certain level.
+These are the ones that usually have a criminal record, and they will be looking at the harshest sentences the prosecutor can give.
+There are other individuals, though, who are involved with prostitutes on a certain level.

-Sometimes they're giving them rides, sometimes they're introducing them to the Johns.
-A lot of times, they're taking either no percentage or a small percentage.
+Sometimes, they give them rides, and sometimes, they introduce them to the Johns.
+Most of the time, they take either no percentage or a small percentage.

-A lot of times they go up to the undercover female police officers thinking that they're a prostitute and trying to engage in some sort of sexual activity, trying to pay them money in exchange for sex.
+A lot of times, they go up to the undercover female police officers thinking that they're a prostitute and trying to engage in some sexual activity, trying to pay them money in exchange for sex.

 This is shocking to a lot of people, especially people who don't have a record.
 They just went on Sepulveda Boulevard.
-They started shooting their mouth off and they end up with this horrible charge.
+They started shooting their mouth off, and they ended up with this horrible charge.
 Their whole world has been turned upside down.

 There are several related California crimes for pimping and pandering, including: